inbravo/aws-feature-set/README.md

 	- Observe workload characteristics and decide
 	- Use RDS if data requires joins and relationships
 	- In RDBMS database structure cannot be dynamically altered.
 With DynamoDB you can
+- Local secondry indexes can be created after creating the table

 ## ![](/images/aws/redshift.png) [Redshift](https://aws.amazon.com/redshift)